 - trained in Irvin Yalom’s method of interpersonal group psychotherapy with The Forward Trust (formerly Rapt) in London before working on drug treatment programmes in male prisons in the UK

-- studied for a Counselling Supervision Diploma with Lindum College
+- gained a Counselling Supervision Diploma with Lindum College

 I have a breadth and depth of experience in a variety of settings such as: